Use cases and usage guidelines

 Five-second process execution limitations

-• a Node.js application platform; or
+• A Node.js application platform.

-• a workload runner system.
+• A workload runner system.

-The time limit also means the following use cases will not work reliably, and are therefore considered unsupported configurations.
+The time limit also means the following use cases will not work reliably and are therefore considered unsupported configurations.

 Loading data from several sources in the same process